Drakopit/GameForgeJS/README.md

 ## Overview

-Welcome to the TechDemo/Sample of our JavaScript framework for creating browser-based games!
-This demo will guide you through the essentials of using our framework to develop your own games, showcasing various features and functionalities.
+Welcome to the GameForgeJS JavaScript framework for creating browser-based games!
+This will guide you through the essentials of using our framework to develop your own games, showcasing various features and functionalities.
 The framework is built with pure JavaScript (97.3%), along with a small amount of HTML (1.3%) and CSS (1.4%).

 ## Table of Contents